 Jan Marquart LCSW, Author

 Jan has counseled families, couples, individuals, and corporations since 1979.
 Over the years Jan has learned that the power to be creative with coping skills maintains good mental health.
 Her writing process, as you can tell by the books below, has led her through challenging and traumatic times.
 She offers this knowledge to you.
 Not everyone likes to write, but for everyone, creativity can be the best healing tool.
+Jan has witnessed the power of her clients to find ways to change their lives and heal.
 Every individual, couple and family is capable of establishing good mental health skills, even through the most difficult times.

 To reach Jan: 512 795 0074 4131 Spicewood Springs Road, Suite I-3, Austin 78759